MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA MeanMedianModeVarianceSamplingCLTHypothesisRegressionANOVA

 Mnemonic

-Levels = NOIR (Nominal, Ordinal, Interval, Ratio).
+Levels = NOIR (Nominal, Ordinal, Interval, Ratio) — each letter adds one new power.
 Discrete = Dots you count; Continuous = a Curve you measure.

 Summation notation